Get the Recipe

-Growing up in New York, I'd never eaten a meatball pizza.
-Strike that.
-I'd never even heard of a meatball pizza.
-Actually, let's go one step further: It never once entered my mind that a meatball pizza was even within the realm of possibility.
-To me, pizza was the thing you got by the slice after school and meatballs were what you'd eat at home on a weekend night if you were really lucky.
-Pizza is for eating out; meatballs are home cooking.
+Growing up in New York, I never ate a meatball pizza.
+Strike that: Until I was an adult, I'd never even heard of a meatball pizza.
+Actually, let's go one step further: It had never once entered my mind that a meatball pizza was even within the realm of possibility.
+To me, pizza was the thing you got by the slice after school, and meatballs were what you'd eat at home on a weekend night if you were really lucky.
+Pizza was for eating out; meatballs were home cooking.

-It wasn't until I tasted the meatball pizza at Motorino and then at Best Pizza in Williamsburg that I discovered how great the idea is.
+It wasn't until I tasted the meatball pizza at Motorino, and then at Best Pizza in Williamsburg, that I discovered how great the idea is.
 It's two Italian-American favorites, all rolled into one spectacularly comforting dish.
-But like all mashups, there's a bit of finesse to getting it right.
+But, as with all mashups, there's a bit of finesse to getting it right.
 Here's how I make mine.

 From there, I add my basic sauce ingredients: minced garlic, oregano, a pinch of pepper flakes, and some whole San Marzano tomatoes that I crush by hand.